coderrio/Coderr.Server/ReadMe.md

 Once you have [downloaded and installed the server](https://github.com/coderrio/Coderr.Server/releases) you need to install and configure one of our nuget packages.
 You can read more about them [here](https://coderr.io/documentation/client/).

-Unhandled exceptions will be picked up by the client libraries.
+**Unhandled exceptions will automatically be reported by the client libraries.**

-To report exceptions yourself:
+To report exceptions manually:

 ```csharp
 public void UpdatePost(int uid, ForumPost post)